 Crimes of violence, burglary of a residence, and category A felonies | 10 years after the case closes8 |

-Also, note that people who have been honorably discharged from probation have an easier time achieving a record seal than people who were dishonorably discharged.
+Also, note that if you have been honorably discharged from probation, you will have an easier time achieving a record seal than people who were dishonorably discharged.
 There is a “rebuttable presumption” that criminal records should be sealed for honorably discharged petitioners.
-Dishonorably discharged probationers do not have this same advantage when petitioning for a record seal.10

 - any time after the applicable statute of limitations has run (see NRS 171),